Westcott logo

 • See Optimizing HSS and TTL on your FJ Gear for more information.

-4. Distance from Host
+5. Distance from Host and Obstructions

 Ensure that the flash you desire to trigger is within range of the host trigger or master unit and consider objects or walls that might interfere with the wireless signal.
 The effective wireless range can vary depending on your shooting environment, and obstructions like walls can reduce the signal strength.

-6. Canon RT Triggering
+7. Canon RT Triggering

 In the event you are using the Canon RT system, please refer to our Using FJ Triggers with Canon RT Speedlites: Setup and Tips